Contrasens/GoWaterPi/README.md

 Newest feature:
 -----------
 Now an email is send to a selected email address when the watering finishes.
+The email informs about the duration of the watering, time, and internal & external temperature and humidity.
 Info on what packages to install can be found here: https://www.youtube.com/watch?v=0kpGcMjpDcw

 Future features:
 -----------